 Table manners are the ultimate way to show respect to your gracious host.
 Whether you are sitting down with old friends, or new partners, there are always certain manners to follow.
 However, the rules that apply to ensure that you do not offend your host, dining guests, or the culinary establishment you frequent, vary significantly depending on where you are in the world.

 In Italy, it is polite to always follow the lead of the host and to remain standing until you are invited to sit down at a table.
 The host will also be the first person to sit, eat, give a toast and get up at the end of the meal.
-Good to know for this unique dining experience in Rome!
 Similarly, if you are dining in Colombia for example, you should wait to be seated by the host.
-In Colombia you should pass all of your dishes to your left when dining at a table, never your right.
+In Colombia, you should pass all of your dishes to your left when dining at a table, never your right.

 For more facts about the dining etiquette in different parts of the world, have a look at this popular food guide created by Ard na Sidhe for more information.